Omni-Embed-Audio: Leveraging Multimodal LLMs for Robust Audio-Text Retrieval: Methodology

 \subsubsection{UIQ Benchmark Validation}

-We construct three evaluation datasets: \textbf{AudioCaps-UIQ}, \textbf{Clotho-UIQ}, and \textbf{MECAT-UIQ}, releasing sample subsets for reproducibility and the full datasets upon publication.
+We construct three evaluation datasets: \textbf{AudioCaps-UIQ}, \textbf{Clotho-UIQ}, and \textbf{MECAT-UIQ}, which are publicly released together with our code and checkpoints.
 We validate these benchmarks through both LLM-based evaluation (Claude Opus 4.5) and human annotation, using the same evaluation criterion: \textit{``Does this make sense as a search query regarding the original captions?''} Responses are rated on a 5-point Likert scale (see Appendix~\ref{sec:uiq_validation_appendix} for scale definitions).
-To assess whether UIQs reflect practical search behavior beyond synthetic generation, we additionally compare their token-length distribution with real Freesound queries in Appendix~\ref{sec:query_distribution_appendix}.